Yusuke Nakamura (geneticist): Life and career

 Nakamura was born in Osaka, Japan on 8 December 1952.
 He received his medical degree in 1977 and his PhD in 1984 from Osaka University.
 While working as a surgeon in Japan, he witnessed a 27-year-old patient die of cancer, which affected him deeply.

 To pursue advanced study in genetics and oncology, he went to the US and spent five years as a postdoctoral fellow and then as a faculty member at the Howard Hughes Medical Institute at the University of Utah, an international center for gene mapping.

 In 1989, Nakamura became Head of the Biochemistry Department, at the Cancer Institute, Japanese Foundation for Cancer Research.
 He was appointed as Professor at the Institute of Medical Science, University of Tokyo in 1994.
 When the Japanese government launched its Millennium Genome Project in 2000, he was named group leader for the genetic diversity program at the renowned RIKEN SNP Research Center.
-He also served as director of the RIKEN Center from 2005 to 2010, as well as Director of National Cancer Research Research Institute from 2010-11.
+He also served as director of the RIKEN Center from 2005 to 2010, as well as Director of National Cancer Research Research Institute from 2010 to 2011.

 From January to December 2011, he was Special Advisor to the Cabinet Secretary General, Office of Medical Innovation, Cabinet Secretariat, Government of Japan.